e-aidam/musi-to-spotify/README.md

 # musi-to-spotify
-Playlist converter from Musi iOS application to Spotify
+Python-based playlist converter that scrapes dynamicly generated content from Musi (iOS application) playlist url and converts it into a spotify playlist.